mikemacharia39/rabbitmq-simple-data-publisher/README.md

 ### Getting started

 * The application shows how to work with RabbitMQ to publish messages to  a queue
-* This setup auto set's up exchanges, queues and bindings
+* The application auto set's up exchanges, queues and bindings

 * Ensure you have installed the below applications